PXshadow/ongyx.github.io/_posts/2020-2-10-i-cant-be-anything-other-than-me.md

 I can't be anyone other than me

+Over and over, crying the nights away\
+Living my life, continuing on, even today\
+Hoping that tomorrow will bring a better start\
+Hiding behind mirrors, my sword and shield

+Reflected, my visage in the shards of glass\
+Heart breaking, threatening to tear me apart\
+Closed my eyes, drowning in a fitful sleep\
+Deluding myself that tomorrow won't be that bad

-I can't be anyone other than me
+I can't be anyone other than me\
-It should be obvious, but people fail to see
+It should be obvious, but they all fail to see\
+Arranging feelings that I refuse to acknowledge\
+Is it okay to yearn for a normal life?